 With the devastating bushfires that swept the country in the past years, it is important to safety-proof your home.
 That way, you will have excellent protection for yourself and your family if an emergency happens.

 We have put together a guide with bushfire safety tips to help prepare your home.
-Here are six ways to make sure you are not caught off-guard this bushfire season.

 All Australian households should stock up the right safety equipment, starting with smoke alarms and detectors.
 Make sure that installed smoke alarms at home are working by testing them regularly.

 Note that smoke alarms should not last for more than 10 years old and should be upgraded from time to time.

 Ember attacks account for about 80% of house losses during bushfires, usually starting with the roof.
 It is essential to look for, fix, and replace any broken walls or ceilings and tiles.
 Walk around the house and see if any part of your home needs to be repaired for cracks and missing parts.

 Dead leaves and branches found in your gutters easily catch alight and are a common way for a fire to spread quickly.
 Cleaning out debris, leaves, twigs, as well as drains and downpipes before the start of bushfire season is a smart move on the homeowner’s part.
 These will help protect your home and surrounding properties when bushfires happen.

 4. Keep Garden In Check

 Keep in mind that long grass can spread the fire faster.
 Make sure to mow your lawns to boost your home’s protection regularly.
 Frequently trim the shrubs and remove any overhanging branches that reach your house.
 Keep the front and back garden clean and avoid cluttering the space with furniture and other materials that will quickly spread the fire.